Require authentication for certain content

 Ideally, content editors should mark all pages that reference secured items to require authentication, but we shouldn’t assume that they will never make mistakes.

-When pages display reusable content, you need one of the following approaches to for security:
+When pages display reusable content, you need one of the following approaches for security:

 1. Set the query that retrieves the content to filter out secured items.

-2. Check the ContentItemIsSecured value of the linked items you want to secure, and react accordingly.
+2. Programmatically check whether the current user can access each linked item, and react accordingly.
 For example, you can redirect or display an error message.

-Go to the ~/Features/Articles/Services folder and add a new method to the article page service.
-It should check if the primary reusable content item referenced by an article page is secured.
+Go to the ~/Features/Articles/Services folder and add a new method to the article page service that checks whether the current user can access the article page and at least one referenced article item.

 C#